 All adult dogs benefit from annual SDMA testing starting around age 7.
 Dogs over 10 years old should have SDMA checked every 6 months, as kidney disease prevalence increases significantly with age.

-Certain situations warrant more frequent SDMA monitoring: dogs taking medications that can affect kidneys, pets with hypertension or heart disease, dogs with urinary tract infections or kidney stones, breeds predisposed to kidney disease, and dogs exposed to vector-borne diseases.
+Certain situations warrant more frequent SDMA monitoring: dogs taking medications that can affect kidneys, pets with hypertension or heart disease, dogs with a urinary tract infection or kidney stones, breeds predisposed to kidney disease, and dogs exposed to vector-borne diseases such as ehrlichia spp.

 SDMA testing before anesthesia helps identify dogs at higher risk for anesthetic complications, allowing veterinarians to adjust protocols appropriately.